Citi is an advertising partner. This offer and/or promotion may have since changed, expired, or is no longer available.

 - VIP Lounge Access: Relax at the airport with access to hundreds of VIP lounges.

 - Global Entry or TSA Precheck fee credit: Get up to $100 to reimburse you for fees to join Global Entry or TSA Precheck.

 One thing to keep in mind with the Citi Prestige® Card is that it comes with a high annual fee of $495.
 To make the card worthwhile, it’s important to offset the annual fee with rewards.

 To break even, you’d have to spend $9,900 a year on airlines and dining to earn $495 worth of points.
 If you spend only at the 3X or 1X level, you’d have to spend much more a year.
 If you spend about $10,000 a year on travel, the card may be worthwhile.
 But, if you spend less than that, it makes sense to look for another travel rewards card.

 There are no foreign transaction fees, making it a good choice when traveling internationally.
 However, there is no promotional APR offer for new purchases or balance transfers.

 While the Citi Prestige® Cardoffers exceptional value and benefits, it’s high annual fee may scare some people off.
 If you’re looking for a travel rewards card with a lower fee, check out these options:

 1. Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred® Card is consistently our best pick for travel cards.
-You can earn 2X points on travel and dining at restaurants worldwide and 1 point per dollar spent on all other purchases.
+You can earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases.